krisswiss/sui_generis/README.md

   * payments are being processed with Stripe
   * confirmation emails are sent to the users

-### Features Left to Implement / Future development plans
+### Features Left to Implement and Future development plans

   - I have started a new app called social, which will contain model for social icons, so store staff can change and modify social icons and links.
   - I would like to include functionality for store staff to update background picture, so they can change it when the theme of hampers change.